Rhinoplasty Paramus NJ – Nose Job Surgery In Bergen County

 Why should you get your nose surgery at The Breslow Center?

-Rhinoplasty is the one of the oldest cosmetic nose surgery procedures in recorded history.
+Rhinoplasty is one of the oldest cosmetic nose surgery procedures in recorded history.
 The first rhinoplasty was performed in ancient India back in the 6th century B.C., and it was routinely performed in ancient Egypt as well.
-Today, it has become one of the most requested procedures in North America, especially in Paramus, and is offered by hundreds of nasal surgeons across the country.
+Today, nose surgery has become one of the most requested procedures in North America, especially in Paramus, and is offered by hundreds of nasal surgeons across the country.
 Whether it’s your first time getting a nose job or you’re getting revision surgery, our rhinoplasty surgery doctor will take care of you.

-However, only The Breslow Center features these unique qualities, better ensuring that you’ll get the exceptional, natural looking results that you’re looking for with your Paramus nose surgery with our proprietary rhinoplasty method.
+However, only The Breslow Center features these unique qualities, better ensuring that you’ll get the exceptional, natural-looking results that you’re looking for with your Paramus nose surgery with our proprietary rhinoplasty method.

 Speak with our doctor about the risks of the nose job operation, whether you can get an infection, how long you have to have stitches on your nose, how long the anesthesia lasts, etc. Our plastic surgeon will provide all the information you need during the initial consultation.